Amazon Posts 15% Q3 Sales Bump but Misses Revenue Targets and Warns of Q4 Slowdown, Touts ‘Rings of Power’ Viewing - NewsBreak

 Amazon Posts 15% Q3 Sales Bump but Misses Revenue Targets and Warns of Q4 Slowdown, Touts ‘Rings of Power’ Viewing

-Despite inflationary headwinds, Amazon pulled in a double-digit increase in third-quarter sales, which were up 15% to $127.1 billion, coming in shy of Wall Street revenue expectations.
+Despite inflationary headwinds Amazon pulled in a double-digit increase in third-quarter sales, which were up 15% to $127.1 billion, but still came in shy of Wall Street revenue expectations.

-The company expects growth to slow down considerably in Q4, projected net sales to be between $140 billion and $148 billion, or to grow between 2% and 8% compared with Q4 2021.
+The company expects growth to slow down considerably in Q4, projecting net sales for the year-end quarter to be between $140 billion and $148 billion, or to grow between 2% and 8% compared with Q4 2021.

-For Q3, Amazon reported net income of $2.9 billion, or earnings per share of 28 cents, after sustaining losses in the first half of 2022 due to its investment in e-vehicle company Rivian.
+For Q3, Amazon reported net income of $2.87 billion (down 9%), or earnings per share of 28 cents, after sustaining losses in the first half of 2022 due to its investment in e-vehicle company Rivian.
 Wall Street analysts on average expected Amazon to post Q3 sales of $127.45 billion and earnings per share of 21 cents.

-On the Q3 revenue miss and weak Q4 outlook, Amazon shares tumbled more than 19% in after-hours trading.

-Click here to sign up for Variety ’s free Strictly Business newsletter covering earnings, financial news, and more.
+Amazon shares tumbled as much as 20% in after-hours trading on the Q3 revenue miss and weak Q4 outlook.
+The company’s earnings report comes after tech giants Meta and Alphabet both missed Q3 targets on weak ad spending.

 In reporting Q3 results, the ecommerce giant called out viewing of Prime Video’s “The Lord of the Rings: The Rings of Power” and its exclusive streaming of the NFL’s “Thursday Night Football” games.
 The eight-episode “Rings of Power” premiered Sept.
 2; it’s the most expensive TV show ever made with an estimated $450 million budget (not including $250 million it paid in a licensing deal with J.R.R.
 Tolkien’s estate).